robertcoltheart/burpless/README.md

 Here are some of the benefits of using a code-first approach to behavior testing:

- - No need to rely on flaky plugins for your IDE that bridge the gap between Gherkin and code-behind source
+ - Fluently create scenarios using natural C# code
+ - Compile-time verification of your steps
- - Refactoring scenarios is much simpler and can leverage your in-built refactoring tools
+ - Refactoring scenarios and steps is much simpler and can leverage your in-built refactoring tools
- - Where the framework resembles Gherkin syntax, living documentation can still be generated if desired
  - No tedious mapping of Gherkin language steps to code-behind source
  - Framework-agnostic, and will work with the test framework of your choice (xUnit, NUnit, TUnit)
+ - No flaky plugins for your IDE that try to bridge the gap between Gherkin and code-behind source

 ## Get in touch
 Raise an [issue here](https://github.com/robertcoltheart/Burpless/issues).